[QODBC-ALL] QODBC shows RegFile1 License error when using MS Excel 2013 or Access 2013 - Excel Crash / Access Crash

 Select the "Yes, Always" option, and then click "Done" in the next window:

 Once the connection is built, Access will return a list of available tables in the Select Tables window.
 Please, select the tables you want to extract data from.
 Multiple Selection is available.

 If the Import/Linking works without any problems, you will see linked tables been created in the table list of MS Access:

 If you want to view QuickBooks records in this linked table, double-click the linked server, then you will see the records:

 Please verify using Windows Task Manager ( Processes - View all user processes) that there is no Process of QuickBooks ( i.e., QBW32.exe ) and Access is running ( msaccess.exe, msexcel.exe, access.exe, excel.exe )

 Perform a test

-In case you are still facing issue, please raise a support ticket
+In case you are still facing issues, please raise a support ticket.

 Keywords: regfile 1license error